 Architect: Nigel Kirkwood

 The work of Nigel Kirkwood from Australia’s South West region, this earth sheltered home sits pretty in Quindalup, around 20 km from Busselton.
-Kirkwood has spent 25 years in the WA mining industry, which inspired him to create this hobbit home styled home.
+Kirkwood has spent 25 years in the WA mining industry, which inspired him to create this hobbit home-styled home.

 Nigel’s earth sheltered home is made from almost 1,000 tons of earth material covering it partially.
 This gives the home a consistent indoor temperature all year round, cutting down on energy bills.
-In the blossom time, the roof is covered with flowers, bringing a variety of birds and insects to the location.
+During blossom time, the roof is covered with flowers, bringing a variety of birds and insects to the location.

 The fact that it is amidst nature gives this green roof architecture an aesthetic appeal.
 Also, the landscaping done in and around the house makes it worth drooling over.